KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 Each phase echoes the **greater cosmic rhythm**.
 Many lives contain more than one full pulse,
 and some souls experience multiple pulses at once —
-across levels of awareness, embodiment, and memory.
+across layers of awareness, embodiment, and memory.

 ⚫🎶⌬